aelse/MrHappy/README.md

 =========

 A listener should implement the listen method which will receive any campfire events containing a message body.
+The entire message object is passed to a listener.

 Example